sielskyi/jlibry/README.md

 # jlibry
-JLibry is a Java language library of universal and usefull functions.
+JLibry is a universal and useful library for projects on Java language.